Ahmad45123/ExtremeStudio/README.md

 ExtremeStudio is a PAWN editor and is designed to be used in SA-MP development.

 ## Download
-You can download the app by going to this page here and pressing Install. http://bit.ly/ESDownload
+You can download the app along with auto-updater by going to this page here and pressing Install: http://bit.ly/ESDownload

+Or, you could also download the portable version from GitHub releases but it doesn't cotain an auto-updater.

 ## Credits
 * Microsoft for .NET ofcourse.